-As for small containers of paint thinners, brake fluid, flammable solvents, brake cleaner, starting fluid and motor oil that is in its original container(s).
-You can store no more than an aggregate of 5-gallons of these products outside of an approved flammable liquids cabinet.
+No person shall store more than an aggregate of 5-gallons of paint thinners, brake fluid, flammable solvents, brake cleaner, starting fluid, and motor oil that are in original containers outside of an approved flammable liquids cabinet.

 The storage of empty tanks and containers previously used for the storage of flammable and combustible liquids, unless free from explosive vapors, shall be stored as required for filled (or partially filled) containers and portable tanks.
 Portable tanks and containers, when emptied, shall have the covers or plugs immediately replaced in openings.